Natalie Solonenko, Laboratory Manager firstname.lastname@example.org

 Olivier Zablocki, PhD, Grant & Scientific Writer email@example.com

-Olivier obtained his PhD in Microbiology in 2016 from the University of Pretoria (South Africa), where he studied the taxonomic and functional diversity of virus communities in hyperarid desert soils through metagenomics.
-In his first postdoc, he moved to the University of the Western Cape (South Africa) where he looked at virus diversity in a terrestrial hot spring for mining viral thermophilic enzymes with potential biotechnological applications.
-He also led the development and optimization of a viral tagging/cytometry assay for the isolation of virus-host pairs from environmental samples.
-In February 2018, Olivier joined the Sullivan lab, where his main research entails terrestrial viromics, which seeks to identify the diversity, roles and impacts of virus communities in shaping soil ecosystem dynamics such as carbon turnover, host mortality and evolution.
-He’s also involved in cataloging the human gut virome, as well as developing new approaches to analyze viromes with long-read (Nanopore) technology.
-In February 2021, he transitioned into a research and project coordinator role in the Sullivan lab, where he assists with grant writing, publication needs (writing, editing, submission), and general project management.

-Olivier Zablocki, PhD, Grant & Scientific Writer email@example.com

 Olivier joined the Sullivan Lab in February 2016 from the University of the Western Cape (Cape Town, South Africa) where he looked at virus diversity in a terrestrial hot spring for mining viral thermophilic enzymes with potential biotechnological applications.
 As a postdoc in the Sullivan Lab, his main research was soil virus ecology, specifically to identify the diversity, roles and impacts of virus communities in shaping soil ecosystem dynamics such as carbon turnover, host mortality and evolution via a genome-resolved SIP approach.
 He also worked on a gut virome database and developed expertise and protocols in long-read viromics.
 In February 2021, he transitioned into a grant writer and project coordinator role in the Sullivan lab, where he assists with grant writing, publication needs (writing, editing, submission), and general project management.